SPARK Challenge : SPAcecraft Recognition leveraging Knowledge of Space Environment

 The submissions for the two tasks will be evaluated as follows:

 - Detection: In this case, in addition to classification, localisation is also evaluated.
 The standard evaluation procedure used for the COCO challenge will be used.
-This metric considers object sizes when computing the average precision and recall.

 The simulation environment models:

 This model represents the observer that is equipped with different vision systems.